Saturn V instrument unit

-The Saturn V instrument unit is a ring-shaped structure fitted to the top of the Saturn V rocket's third stage (S-IVB) and the Saturn IB's second stage (also an S-IVB).
+The Saturn V instrument unit (IU) is a ring-shaped structure fitted to the top of the Saturn V rocket's third stage (S-IVB) and the Saturn IB's second stage (also an S-IVB).
 It was immediately below the SLA (Spacecraft/Lunar Module Adapter) panels that contained the Apollo Lunar Module.
 The instrument unit contains the guidance system for the Saturn V rocket.
 Some of the electronics contained within the instrument unit are a digital computer, analog flight control computer, emergency detection system, inertial guidance platform, control accelerometers, and control rate gyros.
 The instrument unit (IU) for Saturn V was designed by NASA at Marshall Space Flight Center (MSFC) and was developed from the Saturn I IU.
 NASA's contractor to manufacture the Saturn V Instrument Unit was International Business Machines (IBM).

 One of the unused instrument units is on display at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.
 The plaque for the unit has the following inscription:

 The Saturn V rocket, which sent astronauts to the Moon, used inertial guidance, a self-contained system that guided the rocket's trajectory.
 The rocket booster had a guidance system separate from those on the command and lunar modules.
 It was contained in an instrument unit like this one, a ring located between the rocket's third stage and the command and lunar modules.
 The ring contained the basic guidance system components—a stable platform, accelerometers, a digital computer, and control electronics—as well as radar, telemetry, and other units.

 The instrument unit's stable platform was based on an experimental unit for the German V-2 rocket of World War II.
 The Bendix Corporation produced the platform, while IBM designed and built the unit's digital computer.